34 – Forward–backward hand movement in forward bend (Zengo shotei undō)¶

 Comment¶

-This exercise combines forward bending with active shoulder movement and deepens work in the posterior chain.
+This exercise combines forward bending with active shoulder movement and deepens the work in the posterior chain.